ddeng36/script-boot/README.md

 - Template Engine: Use Consolidate and Mustache as Template Engine to SSR.
 - @Value: Just like @Autowired, but it inject string config to param.
 - @Upload: Upload file to the server.
+- @Jwt: Using jsonwebtoken to create jwt token.